ricardodeazambuja/ricardodeazambuja.github.io/_posts/2019-04-06-interactive-MNIST.md

 <!--more-->

 The notebook, embed below, is pretty much self-explanatory, but it has some caveats.
 It is based on **old** TensorFlow when we consider the new version 2.0 (today is 06/04/2019).
-Additionally, Matplotlib and Jupyter have problems when you swtich the backend between the notebook and the inline ones.
+Additionally, Matplotlib and Jupyter have problems when you switch the backend between the notebook and the inline ones.

 Ok, that's it, I hope someone else [enjoys and makes a good use of it](https://gist.github.com/ricardodeazambuja/65bcfa955d448dd9136b71d737bfa607) too ;)